varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 ## Introduction

-We introduce functions, control statements, and the concept of recursion in this lecture.
-A function is a block of code that performs a specific task and may return a value.
-On the other hand, control statements are programming constructs that allow you to control the flow of execution of your code; further, they allow you to create loops that repeat a block of code until a particular condition is met.
-Finally, we introduce recursion.
-Recursion is a programming technique where a function calls itself with a simplified version of the original problem until the problem is small enough to be solved directly.
+We introduce functions, control statements, the concept of recursion, and error-handling patterns in this lecture:

+* {ref}`content:references:functions` are blocks of code that perform specifics task and may return a value.
+* {ref}`content:references:control-statements` are programming constructs that allow you to control the flow of execution of your code; further, they will enable you to create loops that repeat a block of code until a particular condition is met.
+* {ref}`content:references:recursion-functions` is a programming technique where a function calls itself with a simplified version of the original problem until the problem is small enough to be solved directly.
 Recursion is an essential concept in programming.
 It solves many problems, including search and sorting problems and problems involving recursive data structures such as trees and linked lists.
+* {ref}`content:references:error-handling` allows functions to respond to the unexpected.
+When an unexpected condition occurs, a function may be unable to return a reasonable value to its caller.
+However, error-handling patterns allow functions to respond gracefully.

 ---

+(content:references:functions)=
 ## Functions
 In programming, a function is a block of code that performs a specific task and may return a value.
 Functions are a fundamental building block of most programming languages, and they are used to modularize and organize code into reusable units.